iPod nano (6th generation and later): how to use VoiceOver

-In the dialog that appears, tap OK to confirm your selection.
+In the dialogue that is displayed, tap OK to confirm your selection.

-If you do nothing for 15 seconds, the dialog disappears, and VoiceOver is turned Off.
+If you do nothing for 15 seconds, the dialogue disappears and VoiceOver is turned off.
 You hear an announcement that VoiceOver is off.

 When you turn on VoiceOver, you use a different set of gestures to control iPod nano.
 If you change your mind and want to turn off VoiceOver, double-tap with two fingers to move the switch to Off.
 If you’ve navigated away from the Settings screen, you’ll need to use VoiceOver gestures to return to the setting and turn it off.

 To turn off VoiceOver on iPod nano using VoiceOver gestures